 Perhaps you can try his suggestion the next time you are thinking about someone close to you, and then respond to their suffering rather than what they do or don't do.

-We have only to consider the vast majority of people on our planet at this moment who are suffering death, tragic injury, drug addiction, extreme poverty and homelessness.
-All of us suffer.
-It is only the degree of suffering that is different, and we need to be reminded to pay attention to our suffering AND the suffering of others, just as Jesus was careful to acknowledge both his suffering and the suffering of others.
+We have only to consider the vast majority of people on our planet at this moment who are suffering death, tragic injury, drug addiction, extreme poverty or homelessness.
+All of us suffer: it is only the degree of suffering that is different.
+We need to be reminded to pay attention to our suffering AND the suffering of others, just as Jesus was careful to acknowledge both his suffering and the suffering of others.